selaguardia/ProjectZero/README.md

 7. Edit name button --done
     - Allows you to rename the pet

-8. There should be a location to see the pets Age
+8. There should be a location to see the pets Age --done
     - pets age should increase every (i chose 1 min)

 9. Pet should morph at certain ages